Without a doubt, there’s something joyful about simple foods. And that’s where these sweetcorn fritters really shine.

 - Fry flat in the pan 5 minutes each side or until golden brown.

-- If wanted, serve with a salad/potatoes/rice and your sour cream.
+- Serve with a some baby leaf salad and your sour cream.
 Enjoy 🙂